danielbodnar/awesome-stars/README.md

 ## redis

+- [RedisVentures/ArXivChatGuru](https://github.com/RedisVentures/ArXivChatGuru) - Use ArXiv ChatGuru to talk to research papers.
+This app uses LangChain, OpenAI, Streamlit, and Redis as a vector database/semantic cache.
+- [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
+They include everything you should know in one single file.
 - [yinqiwen/ardb](https://github.com/yinqiwen/ardb) - A redis protocol compatible nosql,  it support multiple storage engines as backend like Google's LevelDB, Facebook's RocksDB, OpenLDAP's LMDB,  PerconaFT, WiredTiger, ForestDB.
 - [zilliztech/GPTCache](https://github.com/zilliztech/GPTCache) - Semantic cache for LLMs.
 Fully integrated with LangChain and llama_index.
 - [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic analyzer for Kubernetes providing real-time K8s protocol-level visibility, capturing and monitoring all traffic and payloads going in, out and across containers, pods, nodes and cluste